-Medicare is health insurance provided by the federal government for people 65 and older, as well as for some disabled Americans.
-People over 65 who are eligible for Social Security or Railroad Retirement benefits automatically qualify for Medicare, along with their spouse.
-Medicare has different “parts” that serve different, sometimes complementary, purposes.
+Medicare.
+Medicare is the federal health insurance program for people 65 and older and some disabled Americans.
+It has different “parts” that serve different, sometimes complementary, purposes.

 Medicare Part A covers inpatient care (such as hospital care), skilled nursing care, hospice care, and a limited scope of home care services.